Ashwat190/EEE-598-Final_Individual_Assignment_CartPole-/README.md

-This repository contains the code used to train, evaluate, and plot results for solving the Cart-pole Balance task from the DeepMind Control Suite (DMC) using Proximal Policy Optimization (PPO).
-Training is performed with three seeds (0, 1, 2) and evaluation is performed using seed = 10.
 Code Was executed in Windows OS.

 Start by Cloning the repo.
 Then.